nativai/collabmd/README.md

 Markdown video embeds are opt-in and use standard image syntax such as `![Video](https://www.youtube.com/watch?v=...)` or `![Video](https://cdn.example.com/demo.webm)`.
 The preview currently supports public YouTube URLs plus direct public `https` video files ending in `.mp4`, `.webm`, or `.ogg`.
 The editor toolbar also includes a `Video` action that inserts the same Markdown syntax for you.

 Your filesystem is the source of truth.
-CollabMD reads files from disk, uses Yjs for realtime collaboration, and writes plain text back to disk when the last editor disconnects.
+CollabMD reads files from disk, uses Yjs for realtime collaboration, and continuously writes plain text back to disk as you type.

 ## Usage